Registration Deadline: November 6, 2022 (midnight PST)

 By completing the exam activation process on the MyAP site, you will be issued a unique AP ID number.
 Scores are usually available in early July by using the AP ID and your College Board log in to retrieve scores at http://apscores.org

 Fee reductions are available to students who are currently on the Free and Reduced Lunch Program.
 If you are currently on the Free and Reduced Lunch Program, the fee is $5 per test.
-In order to register for AP® tests at the reduced price, please complete the application available at the link below no later than October 23.
+In order to register for AP® tests at the reduced price, please complete the steps below ASAP.
 If your application is approved, you will receive a Fee Reduction Code.
 Once you receive your code you will be able to register on the APTS payment website at the reduced amount.
 Code usage is verified with APTS.

 What if I get sick and can’t make the exam?